 Here are a few of the essential apps you need on your devices if you're going to be in China.

-If you’re going to be using your smart phone in China and you’re going to be here for more than just a few days, I highly recommend downloading WeChat.
+If you’re going to be using your smartphone in China and you’re going to be here for more than just a few days, we highly recommend downloading WeChat.
 This app is ubiquitous in China.
-While it is mostly used for social media between friends, it is also a great communication tool.
+While it is mostly used for social media among friends, it is also a great communication tool.
 You can use it to communicate to your tailor (each of you has a “translate” button so you can message in English and your tailor can message back in Chinese…and you’ll understand 90%).

 This great app is available for Beijing, Shanghai, Guangzhou, Suzhou and Shenzhen – and you don’t need multiple apps, you can change the city within the app.
 This is great for figuring out where to eat and drink as well as other venues like “swimming pool” or “antique market”.
 The listing gives you a function to show the taxi driver in Chinese so you won’t be stumped once you sit down in a cab.

 Note: the information on this app can be outdated (things change fast in China).
 If you can call ahead, it’s advisable.

 Those of us who live here are addicted to this app.
 It gives you the Air Quality Index (AQI) for wherever you are in China or the nearest big city.
 You’ve heard about it: the air pollution is bad in most of China.
 Use the AQI index to help you gauge whether or not to take that morning run outside or hit the gym.

 The app works similar to weather apps by showing you the local AQI for wherever you are.
 But you can add cities to your listing so you can follow the AQI of other places you may be traveling.